 Note: We created a YouTube video about "Parental Access to Test Protocols."
 To view Wrightslaw videos, please go to the Wrightslaw YouTube Channel at www.youtube.com/user/wrightslaw

-"My third grader has ADHD and an IEP.
+"My third grader has ADHD.
+He has an IEP.
 The school used the WIAT to test my child.
-When I asked to see the test, I was told I was not allowed to see my child's educational achievement test.
-How can this be true?"
+When I asked to see the test protocol, I was told I was not allowed to see my child's test protocols.
+Is this true?"

-Many school people erroneously believe that test materials are copyright protected so they won't let parents see these materials.
-Most genuinely believe this but it's simply not true.
+Many school people erroneously believe that test materials are copyright protected so they will not allow parents to see these materials.
+Although most school staff genuinely believe this, it's not true.

-Yes, there are Federal copyright laws that say copies of a copyrighted document, such as tests, cannot be distributed.
-When a parent asks to see their child's test records, they are asking for "parental access to inspect and review".
+Yes, there are Federal copyright laws that say that a copyrighted document, such as a test, cannot be distributed.
+When a parent asks to see their child's test records, they are asking for "parental access to inspect and review."
 This is not a violation of Federal copyright laws.

 What the School Says

-This parent was asking about the Wechsler Individual Achievement Test, Second Edition, which measures written and oral expression.
+This parent was asking about the Wechsler Individual Achievement Test, a test that measures written and oral expression.

-Suppose your child consistently had difficulty with writing assignments and written answers on tests.
-You are convinced that he needs additional help.
-The school administers the WIAT-11 and says your child made a high grade on a subtest that measures written expression.
+Change the facts.
+Your child consistently has difficulty with writing assignments and written answers on tests.
+You believe that your child needs additional help in this area.
+The school decides to test your child's written and oral language skills.
+After administering the WIAT, the evaluator says your child scored high on a subtest that measures written expression.

 What the Law Says

-On August 7, 2007, The Office of Special Education Programs stated specifically
+On August 7, 2007, The Office of Special Education Programs wrote: